JoinCODED/RJSDemo7-Redux-Counter/README.md

 };
 ...
 ```
-# End of "with-redux" branch
+# End of "starting-point" branch

 # Switch to "with-redux" branch to demo Advanced Redux